Lisa Kepinski is the Founder of Inclusion Institute.

 In 2013, she also co-founded the award-winning Inclusion Nudges global initiative.
 She is a co-author of the Inclusion Nudges Guidebook and the Action Guide Series (Inclusion Nudges for Leaders, Inclusion Nudges for Talent Selection, & Inclusion Nudges for Motivating Allies).
 For this innovative work, Lisa and her co-founder, Tinna C. Nielsen, were named to The Economist’s & The Telegraph’s Global Diversity “Top 10” List in 2015, 2016, & 2017, shortlisted in 2019 for a European Diversity Award, and received in 2020 an Honorable Mention for the Winds of Change Award from the Forum on Workplace Inclusion.

-Lisa grew up in a lower-middle-class, military, conservative family in the U.S. Her family came from many generations of Southern poor, farming, and working-class white people who immigrated in the 1700’s from England and Ireland.
+Lisa grew up in a lower-middle-class, military, conservative family in the U.S. Her family came from many generations of rather poor Southern farming and working-class white people who immigrated in the 1700’s from England and Ireland.
+Through British Empire colonialism, Lisa’s ancestors settled on land taken from Indigenous peoples.
 Her maternal grandmother’s mother was Cherokee Native American, but unfortunately, this culture was not passed through the family.
 Social mobility came from Lisa and her family having white privilege within a deeply racist, sexist, discriminatory, and violent culture.
-Her grandmother’s gentle spirits are with Lisa as she cooks the food of her past—representing the complex legacy of the many people of her hometown of Charleston, South Carolina, including enslaved Black people, slave owners, farmers, poor people, Native American people, and immigrants.
+Her grandmother’s gentle spirits are with Lisa as she cooks the food of her past—representing the complex legacy of the many people of her hometown of Charleston, South Carolina, including enslaved Black people, white slave owners, farmers, poor people, Native American people, and immigrants.

 Despite being told repeatedly that she had two career options (to be a nurse or a teacher), Lisa went a different path.
 She was the first on her mother’s side to graduate from university and with two degrees.
 Her studies in social psychology focused on human behaviour and in socio-linguistics she had two specialisations—one on gender and language and another on immigrant cultural assimilation and language.
 Growing up, having seen and felt racism, sexism, classism, and other forms of oppression, including abuse, Lisa felt the need to find a way to address inequalities, and through her work, she tries to do this.
 Central to this is examining her past to see how the power of privilege and oppression are a part of who she is.
 With reflection and questioning, she approaches her work as a change-maker.